 For more information about the U/RTA auditions, go to urta.com.

-In addition to the U/RTA auditions, any actor interested in attending the MFA in Theatre: Acting program at UT can arrange for a private audition in Knoxville, or in New York, Chicago, or San Francisco during the time period in which the U/RTA auditions are occurring.
-If you are already scheduled to do the U/RTA auditions, you can send a photo and resume and your personal statement to us in advance and notify us as to the time of your auditions in the NUAI’s, so that we can look for you at that time.
+In addition to the U/RTA auditions, any actor interested in attending the MFA in Theatre: Acting program at UT can arrange for an independent audition in Knoxville, or in New York, Chicago, or San Francisco during the time period in which the U/RTA auditions are occurring.
+If you are already scheduled to do the U/RTA auditions, you can send a photo, resume and your personal statement to us in advance and notify us as to the time of your auditions in the NUAI’s, so that we can look for you at that time.
 If you are a viable candidate, you will be called back for an interview at the NUAI’s.